xire-/graphulus/README.md

   - `L` toggles theme
 - Play `SceneVRLP.unity` for the VR experience.
 The camera is controlled by the Oculus Rift, and the graph can be manipulated by the Leap Motion Controller in two ways: use single pinches to move nodes around, and double pinch to move/scale/rotate the whole graph.
 Look down to activate the menu, and interact with its elements by gazing for a brief period of time.
 Do not forget to check `Edit > Project Settings > Player > Virtual Reality Supported` in the Unity editor.

-This project has been developed and tested with Unity v5.3.5f1, Oculus Rift DK2 with Rift Runtime v1.5.0 and Leap Motion Orion v3.1.3.
+This project has been developed and tested with Leap Motion Core Assets 4.4.0, and Unity 2017.4.1f1, however it should be compatible with any newer version of Unity that is out of the box compatible with the aforementioned Leap Core Assets.

-Francesco and Marco
+It has also been tested using the SteamVR runtime and an HTC vive, but it should work with any VR Runtime and hardware that supports native Unity integration (including via package manager)
+Francesco, Marco, and JCorvinus

 ## Credits